 We’re the largest pediatric neurosciences program in the country (and one of the best)

 Across 25 neuroscience programs and clinical subspecialties, Children’s Healthcare of Atlanta takes care of more pediatric neurological patients than any other hospital in the country.
 Period.
 That’s a tremendous responsibility, and one we don’t take lightly.
-Whether it’s one of the more than 1,000 epilepsy visits, or over 7,000 telehealth nursing sessions for concussion patients, or more than 1,400 neurosurgeries, each interaction is an opportunity to positively affect a child’s brain health.
+Whether it’s one of the more than 15,000 epilepsy outpatient visits, or over 3,100 calls to our concussion nurse line, or more than 1,400 neurosurgeries, each interaction is an opportunity to positively affect a child’s brain health.
 Children’s will never settle, because Georgia’s children deserve nothing less than the finest care, and for this reason, U.S. News & World Report ranks us among the Top 20 Best Children’s Neurology and Neurosurgery Centers.

 Marcus Autism Center is a unique resource in the country

-As of 2020, the Centers for Disease Control and Prevention estimates 1 in 54 children in the U.S.—more than 42,000 in Georgia—will be diagnosed with autism spectrum disorder.
+As of 2021, the Centers for Disease Control and Prevention estimates 1 in 44 children in the U.S.—an estimated 56,800 in Georgia—will be diagnosed with autism spectrum disorder.
 As the only place in the country investigating how autism unfolds from before birth throughout childhood, Marcus Autism Center is contributing essential understanding to enabling breakthrough discoveries.
-We are one of only five centers designated by the National Institutes of Health as an Autism Center of Excellence.
-As one of the largest clinics of its kind, Marcus Autism Center saw more than 4,700 kids and conducted over 1,500 diagnostic interviews in 2019.
-As part of our commitment to diagnosing autism earlier, we’ve increased the number of children diagnosed under the age of 3 by 50 percent.
+As one of the largest clinics of its kind, Marcus Autism Center saw more than 5,000 kids and teens across more than 41,000 visits in 2021.

 The Brain Health Center is poised to develop in transformative ways